epfl-ada/ada-2023-project-padawans/README.md

   - Focus on the years 1900 to 2010 within the 20th and beginning of the 21st century.

 - **For Q1 - Correlation Analysis of Genres and Socio-Political Events:**
-  - Plot the number of movies per genre and per year.
+  - Plot the number and percentage of movies per genre and per year.
   - Visualize the evolution of genres over time (e.g., using bar plots, line plots) to identify trends.
+  - Visualize the box office shares of movie genres over time.
-  - Perform correlation analysis to explore connections between genre popularity and key socio-political events.
+  - Perform correlation analysis to explore connections between genres.
+  - Perform regression analysis to identify which genres can explain the boxoffice or ratings of a movie and see the evolution of genre coefficients through time.

 - **For Q2 - Analysis of Socio-Political Themes:**
   - Analyze movie plots using NLP or similarity search to identify occurrences of defined socio-political themes.